Articles of Incorporation and Rules

 • In addition to the cases listed above, there are legitimate reasons for not providing an explanation on matters requested by the representative

-Article 62.
-Each representative shall have one voting right and one election right, regardless of the number of shares he or she holds.
+Article 62 Each representative shall have one voting right and one election right, regardless of the number of shares they hold.

-Article 63: Decisions at the General Meeting of Representatives shall be made by a majority of the representatives present, and in the event of an equal number of votes for and against, the chairperson shall have the deciding vote.
+Article 63 The proceedings of the General Assembly shall be decided by a majority vote of the delegates present, and in the event of a tie, the decision shall be made by the chairperson.

 2. The chairman of the General Meeting of Representatives shall be elected at each meeting from among the members (representatives) present